chris-clement/Makers-Goals/Week_3.md

 ### Tuesday 30th November

-- Attend HTTP Process Modelling workshop
+- Attend HTTP Process Modelling workshop :white_check_mark:

+Useful exercise on how to map out request and response intereactions between a client and server.

-- Progress with intro to the web.
+- Progress with intro to the web. :white_check_mark:

+Made a lot of progress getting through 9 challenges.
+Need to revisit what we went through to cement my understanding of concepts.

-- Read up on ease of change principle
+- Read up on ease of change principle :white_check_mark:

+It is the concepts of how easy is it to update your code.
+It should be flexible.

+If you want to update a top up limit on your oystercard you should really only have to update this once.
+You dont want to be looking at all places where it is used.

-- Attend meditation
+- Attend meditation :white_check_mark:

+### Wednesday 1st December

+- Progress through the Battle challenge

+- Revisit what we covered yesterday in the challenge

+- Attend EQ workshop